PTS 601: Transit Services

 Tempe has three LRT stations within close proximity to Tempe campus:

-From the Tempe campus, the Downtown Phoenix campus is served by Central Station at Van Buren Street and Central Avenue.
-To travel from the Downtown Phoenix campus to the Tempe campus, the closest eastbound station is located at Van Buren Street and 1st Avenue.
+When traveling to the Downtown Phoenix campus from the Tempe campus, travel on the westbound trains to the Central Station at Van Buren Street and Central Avenue.
+Returning to the Tempe campus, the closest eastbound station is at Van Buren and 1st Avenue.

 Valley Metro and Tempe in Motion (TIM) routes that service Tempe campus include ORBIT and Valley Metro routes.
 Route information can be obtained by contacting 602/253–5000, at Valley Metro and/or TIM customer service at 480/350–2775, or Web site at valleymetro.org.